-The starting point for networking in the cloud operating model is typically a common service registry, which provides a real-time directory of what services are running, where they are, and their current health status.
+The starting point for networking in a cloud operating model is typically a common service registry, which provides a real-time directory of what services are running, where they are, and their current health status.
 Traditional approaches to networking rely on load balancers and virtual IPs to provide a naming abstraction to represent a service with a static IP.
 The process to track the network location of services often takes the form of spreadsheets, load balancer dashboards, or configuration files, all of which are disjointed, manual processes that are not ideal.

 For Consul, each service is programmatically registered and DNS and API interfaces are provided to enable any service to be discovered by other services.
 The integrated health check will monitor each service instance's health status so the IT team can triage the availability of each instance and Consul can help prevent routing traffic to unhealthy service instances.

-Consul can be integrated with other services that manage existing north-south traffic such as a traditional load balancers, and distributed application platforms such as Kubernetes, to provide a consistent registry and discovery service across multi-datacenter, cloud, and platform environments.
+Consul can be integrated with other services that manage existing north-south traffic such as traditional load balancers and distributed application platforms such as Kubernetes, to provide a consistent registry and discovery service across multiple runtimes and clouds.

-Network Middleware Automation
+Network Infrastructure Automation

-The next step is to reduce operational complexity with existing networking middleware through network automation.
-Instead of a manual, ticket-based process to reconfigure load balancers and firewalls every time there is a change in service network locations or configurations, Consul can automate these network operations.
-This is achieved by enabling network middleware devices to subscribe to service changes from the service registry, enabling highly dynamic infrastructure that can scale significantly higher than static-based approaches.
+The next step is to reduce the operational complexity of existing networking infrastructure through network automation.
+Instead of a manual, ticket-based process to reconfigure load balancers and apply firewall rules every time there is a change in service network locations or configurations, Consul can automate these network operations using Terraform to execute changes based on predefined tasks.
+This is achieved by enabling network infrastructure devices to subscribe to service changes from the service registry, creating highly dynamic infrastructure that can scale significantly higher than static-based approaches.